Trans Fat's Strong Link to Cancer, Diabetes & Heart Disease,

-Surprisingly, this regulation comes as the first significant change to the Nutrition Facts panel since it was established in 1993.
+Surprisingly, this regulation was the first significant change to the Nutrition Facts panel since it was established in 1993.

 Under the new FDA regulations, "Our choices about our diets are choices about our health, and those choices should be based on the best available scientific information.
 This label change means that trans fat can no longer lurk, hidden, in our food choices," said Mark B. McClellan, M.D., Ph.D., commissioner of FDA.

-Providing more useful information to consumers who seek a healthy diet, the FDA claims that the new labels are expected to reduce the costs of illness and disease for Americans.
-An estimated savings of $900 million to $1.8 billion each year in medical costs, lost productivity and pain and suffering will result from the new regulation.
+Providing more useful information to consumers who seek a healthy diet, the FDA claims the new labels reduce the costs of illness and disease for Americans.
+An estimated savings of $900 million to $1.8 billion each year in medical costs, lost productivity and pain and suffering from the regulation.